 Classic definitions of market share are becoming less relevant in a world with exponential growth.
 Ultimately, a rising tide floats all boats.

 I’d love to keep learning and improving my thinking on the topic.
 Feedback is welcome!
-In the next post, we’ll move from strategy design to strategy execution and cover strategy vs. operations.
+In the next post, we’ll move from strategy design to strategy execution and cover how to bridge hat that gap.